Pottery in the Indian subcontinent: Neolithic cultures

 Neolithic, also called New Stone Age, is "final stage of cultural evolution or technological development among prehistoric humans.
 It was characterized by stone tools shaped by polishing or grinding, dependence on domesticated plants or animals, settlement in permanent villages, and the appearance of such crafts as pottery and weaving."

 Ahar-Banas culture (3000 – 1500 BCE) in Rajasthan

 Ahar–Banas culture is a Chalcolithic archaeological culture on the banks of Ahar River of southeastern Rajasthan state in India, lasting from c.
-3000 to 1500 BC, contemporary and adjacent to the Indus Valley civilization.
+3000 to 1500 BC, contemporary and adjacent to the Indus Valley Civilisation.
 Situated along the Banas and Berach Rivers, as well as the Ahar River, the Ahar-Banas people were exploiting the copper ores of the Aravalli Range to make axes and other artefacts.
 They were sustained on a number of crops, including wheat and barley.
 The design motifs of the seals are generally quite simple, with wide-ranging parallels from various Indus Civilization sites.